-Now Hear This is a new four-part docu-series presented by Great Performances that merges music, storytelling, travel and culture.
+Now in its second season, Now Hear This is an acclaimed docu-series presented by Great Performances that merges music, storytelling, travel and culture.

 Scott Yoo leads the Mexico City Philharmonic in Sibelius’ first symphony, and the world premiere of a new work by composer Marcela Rodríguez.